FreifunkMD/.github/README.md

 > Private GitHub repository with information for the FreifunkMD community

-Information here are only visible to members of the organisation FreifunkMD
+Information here is only visible to members of the organization FreifunkMD